SEO Frequently Asked Questions

 Algorithm changes are improving Google’s ability to understand what users actually want to know when they type in a query.

-Your website might not be ranked #1 on page 1 of Google search results by this point — but if you’re seeing increased relevant traffic and sales from organic search, it’s working.
+Your website might not be ranked #1 on the first page of Google search results by this point — but if you’re seeing increased relevant traffic and sales from organic search, your SEO service is working.